MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 ### Undo or redo cell operation

-Select the **Undo** / **Redo** button or press **Z** / **Shift+Z** to revoke the most recent cell operations.
-Now you can undo/redo up to the latest 10 historical cell operations.
+Select the **Undo** or **Redo** button or press **Z** or **Shift+Z** to revoke the most recent cell operations.
+Yu can undo or redo up to the latest 10 historical cell operations.

 :::image type="content" source="media\author-execute-notebook\undo-redo.png" alt-text="Screenshot showing the undo and redo menu options." lightbox="media\author-execute-notebook\undo-redo.png":::

 Supported undo cell operations:

-- Insert/Delete cell: You could revoke the delete operations by selecting **Undo**, the text content is kept along with the cell.
+- Insert or delete cell: You could revoke the delete operations by selecting **Undo**, the text content is kept along with the cell.
 - Reorder cell.
 - Toggle parameter.
-- Convert between Code cell and Markdown cell.
+- Convert between code cell and Markdown cell.

 > [!NOTE]
-> In-cell text operations and code cell commenting operations are not undoable.
-Now you can undo/redo up to the latest 10 historical cell operations.
+> In-cell text operations and code cell commenting operations can't be undone.
+You can undo or redo up to the latest 10 historical cell operations.

 ### Move a cell